 Pixel-based tracking is NOT the future.
-All the data about purchase and purchase conversion value is not accurate anymore in your Facebook Ads dashboard.
+All the data about the purchase and purchase conversion value is not accurate any more in your Facebook Ads dashboard.

 I am running a campaign for a US client and this is how the sales in Facebook Ads Manager and Shopify Store dashboard (from Facebook & Instagram) compare against each other.

 That’s a huge difference.
-While Facebook Ads Manager is telling me that we generated sales of around $1,308.38, the total sales from Facebook & Instagram was $2,156.93.
+While Facebook Ads Manager is telling me that we generated sales of around $1,308.38, the total sales from Facebook & Instagram were $2,156.93.

 iOS’14 has enabled users to take control over the data—that is, they now have to opt-in for apps to track them.
-Hence, Apple devices are not reporting about conversion.
+Hence, Apple devices are not reporting about conversions meaning a significant amount of purchases through iOS devices are not picked up by Pixel anymore.
 The effect will be more pronounced when Google takes away third-party tracking from Chrome browsers.

-This will have two-fold impact on your ad campaigns:
+This will have a twofold impact on your ad campaigns:

 - You won’t be able to measure and track all conversions